 Require principals and school test coordinators to complete all required assessment trainings and sign a Principal or Test Coordinator Confidentiality Agreement.
-The agreement must be on file annually.
+File these agreements with HIDOE annually.

-Require any individual who administers, handles, or has access to secure test materials at the school to complete each required assessment’s training as appropriate and sign a Test Administrator’s/Proctor’s/Scribe’s Confidentiality Agreement.
-The agreement should remain on file in the appropriate office each year.
+Require individuals who administer, handle, or have access to secure test materials at the school to complete each required assessment’s training as appropriate: have them sign a Test Administrator’s/Proctor’s/Scribe’s Confidentiality Agreement.
+File these agreements in the appropriate office each year.

-Provide any other information and training necessary to ensure that all appropriate staff have the knowledge and skills necessary to make appropriate decisions to prepare students for an assessment, to administer an assessment, and to interpret or use any result of an assessment.

-Establish written procedures for reviewing what materials and practices should be used to prepare students for an assessment, and clearly communicate in writing these procedures, materials, and practices at least once annually to all appropriate staff.
+In writing, define what materials and practices are allowable for assessment preparation; communicate these procedures, materials, and practices at least once annually to all appropriate staff.

-Periodically review materials and practices related to preparing students for an assessment, administering an assessment, interpreting or using any result of an assessment in order to ensure that the materials and practices are up-to-date, and clearly communicate in writing any additions or changes at least once annually to all appropriate staff.

-Prohibit any person without sufficient and appropriate knowledge, skills, or training from administering an assessment.
+Prohibit all personnel without sufficient and appropriate knowledge, skills, or training from administering an assessment.

 Assessment Preparation:

-Prohibit any student preparation that undermines the reliability and/or validity of an assessment.

-Prohibit teachers from providing any preparation practice that results solely in raising scores or performance levels on a specific assessment without simultaneously increasing a student's achievement level as measured by other tasks and/or assessments designed to assess the same content.
+Prohibit teachers from preparation practices enacted solely for the result of raising scores or performance levels on assessments: where the intent is score-driven and absent standard curriculum protocol.

-Prohibit teachers from providing any preparation that includes a question, task, graph, chart, passage, or other material included in an assessment, and/or material that is a paraphrase or highly similar in content to what is in an assessment.
+Prohibit the use of questions, tasks, graphs, charts, passages, or other material included in an assessment where that material is the same as, paraphrased or overly similar in content to what is in the assessment.

 Assessment Administration:

-In the testing room, remove or cover all displays related to assessment content prior to the administration of the state test.
+Within the test environment, remove or cover all displays related to assessment content prior to the administration of the state test.

 Prohibit staff from prompting or assisting students in any manner with their answers.

-Prohibit possession of any electronic devices, including cell phones, by students while taking the state test.
+Secure prohibited electronic devices, including cell phones, during testing.

 Require students to follow the testing guidelines in the Test Administration Manual (TAM) on use of calculators.